 My South America journey began one muggy July afternoon in the laid-back colonial port city of Cartagena on Colombia’s northern coast.
 Think beaches, seafood, tropicals fruits, Caribbean vibes, afro beats.
 And very, very beautiful people.

 My host in Cartagena was Christian, a 32-year-old Venezuelan immigrant who works at a travel agency.
 Effortlessly hilarious, Christian could easily charm me into forgetting that he showed up two hours late to literally everything.
 He also often forgot to go to work because he lost track of time.
-Time.
-That was a source of constant shock for me.
-South America has a very different sense of time.
+South America has a very different sense of time, and this was a constant shock for me during my time on the continent.

 I got my my first lesson in Colombia street smarts as I was crossing this lawn to reach Castle of San Felipe.